johnSerrano/MLB-ELO/Readme.md

 README

+Version 2.0
+Version 2.0 is a generally capable ELO calulator.
+Changes include:
+	- The input file may be specified by the user
+	- There is no limit on the amount of teams that may be entered
+	- Code has been cleaned up (deperately needed).

 This program simulates a baseball season and calculates the ELO rating of all baseball teams after the season.
 Each team is assigned an original rating of 1200.

-The ELO algorithm used by chess players is employed to evaluate baseball teams.

-The program is actually a generally capable elo calculator.
-It reads input from a file (the formatting for which is documented below) and can remember up to 50 "teams" (this number can be increased).
+USAGE:
+java MLB_ELO [File]

 INPUT FORMATTING

+Input is read from a user-specified file.

 On the third unempty line in a row, the program will look for a score in this format:

    Name1 score1 Name2 score2

-Name1 and Name2 will be automatically added to the set of names if they are not already present.
-These will be interpreted as strings. score1 and score2 are ints.
-A higher score is considered to have won.
-The difference between score1 and score2 does not affect the rating, only which is greater is considered.
-In the event of a tie, the current code will assume Name2 won.
-This will be amended in a later version.

-example input:

-asdasd
-jkljkl
-STL 4 LAD 3

-The strange input form is a result of the convoluted process by which mlbtables2014.txt was created.
-It could be easily changed to be more logical and a subsequent version should implement this.
+   <string> <int> <string> <int>

+For sample input, see mlbtables2014.txt